initialcommit-com/git-sim/README.md

 `--hide-merged-branches`: Hide commits from merged branches, i.e. only display mainline commits.
 `--media-dir`: The path at which to store the simulated output media files.
 `-d`: Disable the automatic opening of the image/video file after generation.
 Useful to avoid errors in console mode with no GUI.
-`--light-mode`: Use a light mode color scheme instead of default dark mode.
+`--dark-mode`: Use the dark color scheme instead of the default light one (`--light-mode` is still accepted and does nothing).
 `--stdout`: Write raw image data to stdout while suppressing all other program output.
 Writes a `png` unless `--img-format jpg` is given.
 `--output-only-path`: Only output the path to the generated media file to stdout.
 Useful for other programs to ingest.
 `--quiet, -q`: Suppress all output except errors.